Tips for Packing Props

 Contact for Houston based truck

-Link to fill in package dimensions (Houston-based truck) - estimates due Apr 28th
+Link to fill in package dimensions - (coming soon)

-Instructions from ISU Receiving about shipments sent through their department (Houston-based truck or anyone shipping using regular carriers like UPS, FedEx, etc.)
+Instructions from MSU Receiving about shipments sent through their department (Houston-based truck or anyone shipping using regular carriers like UPS, FedEx, etc.)

 Official label for each of your packages.
 Tape on multiple sides for large items.